-The duration period of this Agreement is 5 years from October 1, 2012 with a yearly wage opener.
+The duration period of this Agreement is six (6) years from October 1, 2022.

 - a.
-At least 60 days prior to the expiration of this contract, either party may request to amend or modify the Agreement or any part thereto. - b.
-After the duration period, either party may revoke or terminate the agreement in its entirety. - c.
-The effective dates and expiration dates of Supplementary Labor Agreement No. 3 shall be specified and shall be controlling for wage adjustments.
+With at least thirty (30) days prior written notice to the two (2) year period, October 1, 2024, either party may open up to two (2) articles each for negotiations. - At least sixty (60) days prior to the expiration of this contract, either party may request to amend or modify the Agreement or any part thereto. - c.
+After the duration period, either party may revoke or terminate the agreement in its entirety.

-Should any part or any provision of this agreement be rendered or declared invalid or illegal by reason of any existing or subsequent public law or regulation made necessary by a change of public law, the invalidation of such part or provision of this Agreement shall not invalidate any of the remaining parts or provisions of this Agreement, and they shall remain in full force and effect.
+Should any part or any provision of this agreement be rendered or declared invalid or illegal by reason of any existing or subsequent Federal law, rule or regulation, the invalidation of such part or provision of this Agreement shall not invalidate any of the remaining parts or provisions of this Agreement, and they shall remain in full force and effect.